-Joint Stock Company TBC Leasing (the "Company") is the largest subsidiary of JSC TBC Bank, the largest commercial bank in Georgia, and in turn TBC Bank is a subsidiary of TBC Bank Group PLC, a company listed on the premium segment of the London Stock Exchange.
-The Company's Corporate Governance is in compliance with all applicable laws and regulations, as well as the requirements of the National Bank of Georgia's Code on Corporate Governance for the issuers of publicly offered securities, dated 07 December 2021 (the "Code").
+TBC Leasing is the largest subsidiary of JSC TBC Bank, the largest commercial bank in Georgia, and TBC Bank is in turn a subsidiary of TBC Bank Group PLC, a company with a registered office in London and listed on the premium segment of the London Stock Exchange.
+JSC TBC Bank as a commercial bank is thereby subject to the provisions of the Corporate Governance Code of commercial banks.